AtlassianPS/ConfluencePS/docs/en-US/commands/Get-Attachment.md

 ### -Credential

 Confluence's credentials for authentication.
-Value can be set persistently with Set-ConfluenceInfo.
+Value can be set persistently with `Set-ConfluenceInfo -Credential`.

 ```yaml
 Type: PSCredential